WayFind Teacher Assessment

 21st Century Skills Test for Teachers

-The assessment measures a teacher's 21st century skills by assessing their abilities defined by each of the 20 ISTE Standards for Teachers 2008 refreshed standards, with an average of 3 questions measuring each indicator.
+The assessment measures a teacher's 21st century skills by assessing their abilities defined by each of the 20 ISTE Standards-T 2008 refreshed standards, with an average of 3 questions measuring each indicator.
 All questions assessing a single standard assess different aspects of the same standard.

 Experience Sample Assessment Test Questions